 Students use multiple formats, including 5-paragraph essays and journaling, to write about various academic topics.
 Students will use grammar, signaling, and vocabulary appropriate to this high-intermediate level.
-(Variable credit 1-3 credits)

 Students continue to develop intermediate level grammar as appropriate to social and academic contexts.
 This course requires students to actively demonstrate usage and consider the grammatical requirements of introductory academic coursework.
-(Variable credit 1-3 credits)